virtualatoms/website/README.md

 ### Building the production site

 When building the site for production, all assets will be minimised to reduce file size and improve loading times.
-The website will be built to the `./public` folder.
+The website will be built to the `public` folder.
 The production site can built using

 ```bash
 npm run build